-The Council is grateful to the current members of the Steering Group for their hard work and dedication throughout the Neighbourhood Plan process.
-The current group members are: Liz Akenhead, Tina Berry, Jane Buckley-Sander, Lynne Butler, David Goodridge, Simon O'Donnell and Kevin Sparkhall.
+The Council is grateful to the members of the Steering Group for their hard work and dedication throughout the Neighbourhood Plan process.
+The members of the group are: Liz Akenhead, Jane Buckley-Sander, Lynne Butler, David Goodridge, Tina Middleton, Simon O'Donnell and Kevin Sparkhall.
 Thanks also go to the previous members of the group who assisted through the early stages and contributed towards the production of the Draft Neighbourhood Plan in February 2020.
-These were Ian Clear, Rory Foster, Simon Galwey, Paul Spedding and Christopher Woodley, who also chaired the Steering Group until April 2020.
+These were lan Clear, Rory Foster, Simon Galwey, Paul Spedding and Christopher Woodley, who also chaired the Steering Group until April 2020.